sshrikhande22/docker_leads/README.md

 link for localhost: http://localhost:4200/

 Docker Commands
-1. docker build -t leads-image .
+1. docker build -t leads-image . # create the image
-2. docker run -d -p 8080:80 --name leads-app leads-image
+2. docker run -d -p 8080:80 --name leads-app leads-image  #running the image
+3. docker ps #Find the ID or name of your running container
+4. docker rm -f leads-app  #stop and remove the running container